gershnik/wsdd-native/README.md

 You should further restrict the traffic to the (link-)local subnet, e.g. by using the `fe80::/10` address space for IPv6.
 Please note that IGMP traffic must be enabled in order to get IPv4 multicast traffic working.

 For UFW and firewalld, application/service profiles can be found under `config/firewalls`.
-If using binary installation packages these are provided as part of the installation.
-Note that UFW profiles only allow to grant the traffic on specific UDP and TCP ports, but a restriction on the IP range (like link local for IPv6) or the multicast traffic is not possible.
+If using binary installation packages, these are provided as part of the installation.
+Note that UFW profiles only allow you to permit the traffic on specific UDP and TCP ports, but a restriction on the IP range (like link local for IPv6) or the multicast traffic is not possible.

 ### Security

-There are four main security concerns with a daemon that accepts network requests and delivers data about local machine over the network
+There are four main security concerns with a daemon that accepts network requests and delivers data about the local machine over the network.

 1. A bug inside the daemon code may allow a remote attacker to penetrate the machine running it.
 2. The information legitimately provided by the daemon will disclose something to an attacker that would otherwise remain unknown, enabling him to mount further attacks.
 3. A bug or even the _normal functionality_ of the daemon might allow a remote attacker to use it to mount further attacks against other systems.
-For example it might be possible to "convince" the daemon to become a part of a distributed denial of service (DDoS) attack.
+For example, it might be possible to "convince" the daemon to become a part of a distributed denial of service (DDoS) attack.
-4. A bug or a normal operation of the daemon might allow a remote attacker to make it or even the entire machine hosting it unresponsive resulting in a denial of service.
+4. A bug or a normal operation of the daemon might allow a remote attacker to make it or even the entire machine hosting it unresponsive, resulting in a denial of service.

-Currently the implementation ignores the second concern.
+Currently, the implementation ignores the second concern.
 The things **wsdd-native** discloses are the existence of the local host, its name, presence of Samba on it and domain/workgroup membership.
-All of these are generally disclosed by Samba itself via SMB broadcasts so, assuming the firewall is configured as described above, there is no net gain for an attacker.
-WS-Discovery protocol contains provisions for encrypting its HTTP traffic and potentially authenticating clients accessing your host via their client certificates.
+All of these are generally disclosed by Samba itself via SMB broadcasts, so, assuming the firewall is configured as described above, there is no net gain for an attacker.
+The WS-Discovery protocol contains provisions for encrypting its HTTP traffic and potentially authenticating clients accessing your host via their client certificates.
 This limits exposure somewhat but at a significant configuration and maintenance cost.
-If there is interest in any of it it is possible to easily add this functionality in a future version.
+If there is interest in any of it, it is possible to easily add this functionality in a future version.

 The first concern is by far the most significant one.
-All software contains bugs and despite developer's best efforts there is always a risk that a bad actor can discover some kind of input that allows him to hijack the server process.
-To address this possibility **wsdd-native** takes the following measures (apart from general secure coding practices):
+All software contains bugs, and despite the developer's best efforts, there is always a risk that a bad actor can discover some kind of input that allows him to hijack the server process.
+To address this possibility, **wsdd-native** takes the following measures (apart from general secure coding practices):
 * The process performing network communications never runs as root.
-If launched as root it will create an unprivileged account (`_wsddn:_wsddn` or `wsddn:wsddn` based on platform conventions) and run network process under it.
+If launched as root, it will create an unprivileged account (`_wsddn:_wsddn` or `wsddn:wsddn` based on platform conventions) and run the network process under it.
-* Similarly when started as root the daemon will lock the network process in a [chroot jail][chroot_jail] (usually `/var/empty` or `/var/run/wsddn` or another platform appropriate location).
+* Similarly, when started as root, the daemon will lock the network process in a [chroot jail][chroot_jail] (usually `/var/empty` or `/var/run/wsddn` or another platform-appropriate location).

 These measures are automatic and cannot be bypassed.
-Taken together they should limit the fallout of any vulnerability though, of course, nothing ever can be claimed to be 100% secure.
+Taken together, they should limit the fallout of any vulnerability, though, of course, nothing ever can be claimed to be 100% secure.

-Note that when running on `systemd` systems it is recommended to use its `DynamicUser` facility instead of running as root and relying on the measures above.
+Note that, when running on `systemd` systems, it is recommended to use its `DynamicUser` facility instead of running as root and relying on the measures above.
 The Debian/Ubuntu/Fedora/Arch binary packages do so.

 The third concern is also a significant one.
-Even in absence of any bugs a completely correct implementation of WS-Discovery protocol is known to be vulnerable to these kinds of attacks.
-See for example
+Even in the absence of any bugs, a completely correct implementation of the WS-Discovery protocol is known to be vulnerable to these kinds of attacks.
+See, for example, [here](https://blogs.akamai.com/sitr/2019/09/new-ddos-vector-observed-in-the-wild-wsd-attacks-hitting-35gbps.html) and [here](https://www.zdnet.com/article/protocol-used-by-630000-devices-can-be-abused-for-devastating-ddos-attacks/).
-[here](https://blogs.akamai.com/sitr/2019/09/new-ddos-vector-observed-in-the-wild-wsd-attacks-hitting-35gbps.html) and
-[here](https://www.zdnet.com/article/protocol-used-by-630000-devices-can-be-abused-for-devastating-ddos-attacks/).
 Bugs (always a possibility) can make things even worse.
-As far as I know there is no effective mitigation to this threat that **wsdd-native** can implement in code.
-The only way to prevent these kinds of attacks is to __never__ expose **wsdd-native** ports to open internet via [firewall configuration](#firewall-setup).
-Given that the whole purpose of this daemon is to enable interoperability with Windows via SMB protocol there is probably never a good reason to let it accept and send traffic outside of a local network.
+As far as I know, there is no effective mitigation to this threat that **wsdd-native** can implement in code.
+The only way to prevent these kinds of attacks is to __never__ expose **wsdd-native** ports to the open internet via [firewall configuration](#firewall-setup).
+Given that the whole purpose of this daemon is to enable interoperability with Windows via the SMB protocol, there is probably never a good reason to let it accept and send traffic outside of a local network.

-The fourth concern, while also present, is less severe than the above. **wsdd-native** is single threaded and so, even if overwhelmed by traffic, will not stress more than 1 CPU core.
-Its memory consumption is bounded so, in absence of bugs, it will not stress system memory either.
-It can itself be rendered unresponsive, of course, by too much traffic but, considering that it probably isn't a vital service for anyone, this isn't something that would excite any attacker.
+The fourth concern, while also present, is less severe than the above. **wsdd-native** is single-threaded, and so, even if overwhelmed by traffic, it will not stress more than 1 CPU core.
+Its memory consumption is bounded, so, in the absence of bugs, it will not stress system memory either.
+It can itself be rendered unresponsive, of course, by too much traffic, but, considering that it probably isn't a vital service for anyone, this isn't something that would excite any attacker.
 Possible bugs change this picture, however.
 If the network process is hijacked, even if mitigations for the 1st concern prevent further system penetration, the attacker can still make the network process consume too much CPU and memory.
 You can try to mitigate against this possibility by limiting daemon CPU and memory usage via [cgroups](https://www.redhat.com/en/blog/cgroups-part-four) or other mechanisms.
 However, a much simpler solution to these issues is the same as the above - never expose the daemon to the open internet.

 ### Custom metadata

-By default **wsdd-native** exposes the host it is running on as a computer in "Computer" section of Windows Explorer Network view.
-Clicking on a computer will attempt to access its shares via SMB protocol.
+By default, **wsdd-native** exposes the host it is running on as a computer in the "Computer" section of Windows Explorer Network view.
+Clicking on a computer will attempt to access its shares via the SMB protocol.

-Instead of this **wsdd-native** allows you to expose the host as a different kind of device among those supported by Windows Explorer, for example a media player, home security, printer etc. To do so you need to author a custom metadata XML and specify it via `--metadata` command line switch or `metadata` field in `wsddn.conf`.
+Instead of this, **wsdd-native** allows you to expose the host as a different kind of device among those supported by Windows Explorer, for example, a media player, home security, printer, etc. To do so, you need to author a custom metadata XML and specify it via the `--metadata` command line switch or `metadata` field in `wsddn.conf`.

 More details on this can be found [on this page](config/metadata/README.md).

 ## Acknowledgements

 **wsdd-native** is directly influenced by [wsdd][wsdd].
-While no source code from it was directly re-used in this project, many design and implementation ideas were; as well as command line design and some documentation content.
+While no source code from it was directly reused in this project, many design and implementation ideas were, as well as command line design and some documentation content.

 See [Acknowledgements.md](Acknowledgements.md) for information about open source libraries used in this project.

 ## Reporting Bugs

 Please use the GitHub [issue tracker][issues] to report any bugs or suggestions.
-For vulnerability disclosures or other security concerns see [Security Policy](SECURITY.md)
+For vulnerability disclosures or other security concerns, see [Security Policy](SECURITY.md).

 <!-- Links -->